jessecambon/Data-Science-Sandbox/README.md

 * [Visualization Cookbook](source/Chart_Collection.md) - A wide variety of data visualizations demonstrated.
 * [Modeling Fundamentals](source/Titanic.md) - A primer on logistic and linear regression modeling with the classic Titanic dataset.
 * [Geospatial Data Analysis](source/Geospatial_Analysis.md) - A work-in-progress collection of maps.
-* [Resources](Resources.md) - Websites and references that I find helpful for data science projects..
+* [Resources](Resources.md) - Websites and references that I find helpful for data science projects.

 #### Todo List